Sephardic Jews: Waves of violence, forced conversions, and expulsion (1391–1492/1497)

 In 1497, just five years after the expulsion from Spain, King Manuel I of Portugal issued a decree mandating the forced conversion of all Jews in his realm.
 Although initially welcoming Jewish refugees from Spain, Manuel reversed course under pressure from the Catholic Monarchs, whose daughter Isabella of Aragon he sought to marry.
 Rather than permitting Jews to leave the country, as many had planned, Manuel banned emigration and orchestrated mass baptisms.
 Jewish families were told to bring their children to public squares under the pretense of official registration or medical inspection, only for the children to be taken and baptized without parental consent.
 In other cases, entire communities were herded into churches and forcibly converted en masse.
 These coerced converts, known as New Christians (Cristãos-Novos), were legally forbidden from practicing Judaism, yet many continued to observe Jewish customs in secret.

 Expulsion and dispersion

 In the Ottoman Empire

 Following the eradication of Jewish life in Spain and Portugal in the late 15th century, many Jews found refuge in the lands of the Ottoman Empire, where they established vibrant communities.
-Over the course of a few generations, these commuities emerged as the heart of the Sephardic world.
-Census data confirm a dramatic demographic shift: Istanbul's Jewish population quintupled to around 40,000 people between 1477 and 1535, while Thessaloniki's Jewish community, nonexistent in 1478, grew to over 16,500 by 1519, comprising more than 60% of the city's population by 1567–68.
+Over the course of a few generations, these communities emerged as the heart of the Sephardic world.
+Census data confirm a dramatic demographic shift: Istanbul's Jewish population quintupled to around 40,000 people between 1477 and 1535, while Thessaloniki's Jewish community, nonexistent in 1478, grew to over 16,500 by 1519, accounting for more than 60% of the city's population by 1567–68.
 Similar growth occurred in cities such as Edirne and Bursa.